samueldsingh/data-engineering/sql/2-basic-operations.md

 ## 3. DCL (Data Control Language):

-DCL stands for "Data Control Language" in SQL (Structured Query Language).
-DCL commands are used to control access to data and manage database objects' permissions within a relational database.
-These commands primarily deal with defining and managing user privileges and access rights to the database objects, ensuring data security and integrity.
-The two main DCL commands are:
+- DCL stands for "Data Control Language" in SQL (Structured Query Language).
+- DCL commands are used to control access to data and manage database objects' permissions within a relational database.
+- These commands primarily deal with defining and managing user privileges and access rights to the database objects, ensuring data security and integrity.
+- By granting or revoking privileges, database administrators can control who can perform various operations on the database objects, ensuring that sensitive data remains protected and only authorized users have appropriate access.
+- It's crucial to carefully manage user permissions and privileges to maintain data integrity and prevent unauthorized access to critical data.
+- Database administrators must regularly review and adjust privileges to meet security requirements and adhere to the principle of least privilege, giving users only the minimum level of access they need to perform their tasks.
+- The two main DCL commands are: `GRANT` and `REVOKE`.

 1. GRANT: The GRANT command is used to give specific privileges and permissions to users or roles.
 Privileges include the ability to perform certain actions on database objects, such as SELECT, INSERT, UPDATE, DELETE, and more.